 Let's take a look at the post, "Productivity Tools and Techniques to Stop Wasting Away Your Workday."
-There is a lot of content in this post, so we broke it into 4 sections: Checking Email; Blocking Distractions; Sourcing Content; and Meetings, Collaboration, and Brainstorming.
-The sections are then separated into sub-sections that to go into more detail, but also make the content easier to read and less intimidating.
+There is a lot of content in this post, so we broke it into four main sections using headers -- Checking Email; Blocking Distractions; Sourcing Content; and Meetings, Collaboration, and Brainstorming.
+The sections are then separated into sub-sections that to go into more detail and also make the content easier to read and less intimidating using sub-headers.

 The next step -- but not the last -- is actually writing the content.
 We couldn't forget about that, of course.

 Now that you have your outline/template, you're ready to fill in the blanks.
 Use your outline as a guide and be sure to expand on all of your points as needed.
 Write about what you already know, and if necessary, do additional research to gather more information, examples, and data to back up your points, providing proper attribution when incorporating external sources.

 Don't worry about the length of your post.
 Like my high school teachers used to say, "just make it as long as it needs to be" to be high quality and helpful.

 6) Edit/proofread your post, and fix your formatting.

 You're not quite done yet, but you're close!
 The editing process is an important part of blogging -- don't overlook it.
 Ask a grammar-conscious co-worker to copyedit and proofread your post, and consider enlisting the help of The Ultimate Editing Checklist.
 Then check your formatting for the following ...